davidsmfreire/axpert-mitm/README.md

-# Axpert Man in the middle
+# Axpert with a Man in the middle

 This is a personal project featuring a TCP interceptor that captures data from a Voltronix Axpert inverter to store in MySQL database and integrate with Home Assistant via RESTApi.